vitalitylearning2021/quadratureCUDA/index.md

     return 0; }
 ```

-As it can be seen, the code is articulated according to the steps
+As it can be seen, the code is articulated according to the steps detailed below.
-detailed below.

 1. The first step concerns the definition of the integration domain.
 2. In the second step, we define the number of integration nodes.

-3. Then, we generate the two integration coefficients needed by the
-    numerical integration scheme.
+3. Then, we generate the two integration coefficients needed by the numerical integration scheme.

-4. Following the generation of the integration coefficients, the vector
-    of integration weights is constructed out of them by using the
-    `steppedRangeClass` class and `thrust::fill` and by separately
-    setting the first and last coefficients, as detailed above.
+4. Following the generation of the integration coefficients, the vector of integration weights is constructed out of them by using the `steppedRangeClass` class and `thrust::fill` and by separately setting the first and last coefficients, as detailed above.

-5. At this point, it is required to generate the sampling points by
-    using `thrust::transform, thrust::make_counting_iterator` and
-    `thrust::make_constant_iterator`, as detailed above.
+5. At this point, it is required to generate the sampling points by using `thrust::transform, thrust::make_counting_iterator` and `thrust::make_constant_iterator`, as detailed above.

-6. After the generation of the sampling points, the function samples
-    are calculated by `thrust::transform`.
+6. After the generation of the sampling points, the function samples are calculated by `thrust::transform`.

-7. The final step consists of the calculation of the integral by a
-    reduction performed using `thrust::inner_product`, as detailed
+7. The final step consists of the calculation of the integral by a reduction performed using `thrust::inner_product`, as detailed above.
-    above.

-In the next section, we will learn how the same operations in Listing
+In the next section, we will learn how the same operations in Listing [2](#compositeSimpsonThrust) performed with Thrust can be implemented with CUB.
-[\[compositeSimpsonThrust\]](#compositeSimpsonThrust) performed with
-Thrust can be implemented with CUB.

 ### CUB